HoroTW/GPU-Screen-Recorder/README.md

 This is a screen recorder that has minimal impact on system performance by recording a window using the GPU only, similar to shadowplay on windows.
 This is the fastest screen recording tool for Linux.

+This screen recorder can be used for recording your desktop offline, for live streaming and for nvidia-like instant replay, where only the last few seconds are saved.

 The output is an h264 encoded video with aac audio.

-This project is still early in development.

 # Performance
 When recording a 4k game, fps drops from 30 to 7 when using OBS Studio, however when using this screen recorder